Know Your Advising Network

-Each student has a team of advisers who are ready to assist, and students should cultivate their entire advising network in order to optimize their Lafayette experience.
+Each student has a team of advisers who are ready to assist, and students should access their entire advising network in order to optimize their Lafayette experience.

 - Class deans in the Office of Advising & Co-Curricular Programs provide additional resources for students’ academic planning.
-They monitor academic progress and serve as a vital link among students, faculty, and staff/administrative services across the campus.
+They monitor academic progress, provide support, and serve as a vital link among students, faculty, and staff/administrative services across the campus.

 - Career services advisers work with students from their first year in the nationally recognized Gateway program to identify their strengths and interests and to optimize career-building opportunities such as internships and externships.

-- Peer mentors, tutors, and supplemental instruction leaders provide student-student academic support through the ATTIC.
+- Peer mentors, tutors, and supplemental instruction leaders provide student-to-student academic support through the ATTIC.

 Information is also available in the Academic Advising Handbook.